weberBen/overlayRootFilesystem/README.md

 To execute a file during the startup add the script inside `/etc/init.d` and then create a symbolic link inside [`/etc/rc3.d`](https://unix.stackexchange.com/questions/111611/what-does-the-rc-stand-for-in-etc-rc-d) wit the command
 `ln -s /etc/init.d/name_script /etc/rc3.d/S01name_script` if your script is named `name_script`

+The folder **Startup** contains two file :

+- *overlayRootFunctions.sh* which contains some functions
+- *overlayRootVarSetUp* which wiil be run at every startup

+Other scripts will use functions of *overlayRootFunctions.sh*, then path to that file will be saved as an environment variable in
+`/etc/environment`.
+After the startup script the only sign left by the user during boot will be saved inside `/etc/environment` as `OVERLAY_ROOT_AT_BOOT` (which can be `true` is user wanted to mount overlay during boot or `false`).

+# Login <a name="login"/>